-Out of the box Capsule will create follow-up tasks for the account owner.
+Out of the box Capsule will create follow-up tasks for the Super Administrator on your account.
 To assign the follow-up tasks to another user, simply add a comma followed by task:[the user’s id] to your WebHook handshake key.

 For example to assign these tasks to a user with the ID: 12345:

-By default Capsule will create a follow-up task for the account owner to check when a new contact is added via Wufoo.
+By default Capsule will create a follow-up task for the Super Administrator to check when a new contact is added via Wufoo.
 To disable this, simply add a comma followed by notask to your WebHook handshake key.